Alejogb1/job-board/blog-data/how-to-giving-less-weight-to-data-coming-from-another-dataset-that-is-noisy.md

 id: "how-to-giving-less-weight-to-data-coming-from-another-dataset-that-is-noisy"
 ---

-alright, so you're dealing with the classic problem of blending data from different sources, and one of those sources is, let's say, less than pristine. it’s a tale as old as time in data science. i’ve been there, trust me, i've seen my fair share of dodgy datasets.
+, so you're dealing with the classic problem of blending data from different sources, and one of those sources is, let's say, less than pristine. it’s a tale as old as time in data science. i’ve been there, trust me, i've seen my fair share of dodgy datasets.

 i remember this one project i had back in the early 2010s, working on a system to predict stock prices. i was using two datasets, one from a well-established financial data provider, the kind that charges an arm and a leg, and another from a public api, more freely available but also, predictably, much noisier. the public dataset was essentially a gold mine of social media sentiment, and it was full of typos and random emoji's in place of numbers. the first dataset, the paid one, was rock solid but lacked the "real-time" aspect we were looking for, the social sentiment was great but it would just tank the predictions in our model, it was all over the place. the model wasn't taking into account the different qualities of the inputs, which made the whole thing useless.